 PCEMP - ESC 6 Areas of soil disturbance will be minimised wherever possible.
 Compliant All active precincts This requirement is noted in the Construction Contractor's CEMP.
 Construction sequencing has been planned to minimise the area of disturbance.
 PCEMP - ESC 7 Construction activities will be staged in order to reduce the area of soil exposed at any time.
 Compliant All active precincts Construction activities have been staged and are reported in the Superintendent Monthly Progress Reports and Construction Contractors' Monthly Environment Reports.
 PCEMP - ESC 8 All areas within the site will be stabilised within 5 days of earthworks completion.
 Stabilisation will consist of both short term and long-term stabilisation.
 Compliant All active precincts Stabilisation works and monitoring of groundcover are reported in the Construction Contractors' Monthly Environment Reports.
-Disturbed areas have been progressively stabilised with the required treatment.
+Disturbed areas have generally been progressively stabilised with the required treatment following completion of earthworks.
 PCEMP - ESC 9 Divert clean flows around works areas and divert dirty flows for treatment prior to discharge.
 All cut-off drains will be designed to both convey and be structurally stable for the 10-year ARI event.
 The quality of any stormwater discharge resulting from the construction works will be tested to confirm parameters performance criteria are met, before discharge to the receiving environment.
 No diversion flows will enter Wallum Sedge Frog (WSF) breeding habitat Compliant All active precincts As per approved ESC plans, clean water flows are diverted away from the works zone via clean water drains and extremities bunds.
 Within the construction site, dirty water drains direct flows to sediment basins for treatment.
 Releases from sediment basins have met the nominated water quality criteria prior to discharge up to and including the design rainfall event.
-PCEMP - ESC 10 Stockpiles are located within the area of disturbance, and away from any waterways or drainage channels with appropriate erosion and sediment control measures installed and maintained.
-Stockpile batter will be maintained at Compliant All active precincts a slope of no greater than 1:1 and the height should be no greater than 2m.
+F PCEMP - Stockpiles are located within the area of disturbance, and away from any waterways or Compliant All active precincts

+ESC 10 drainage channels with appropriate erosion and sediment control measures installed and maintained.
+Stockpile batter will be maintained at a slope of no greater than 1:1 and the height should be no greater than 2m.
 This requirement is noted in the Construction Contractor's CEMP.
 Stockpiles on site have been established in accordance with these requirements.
 PCEMP - ESC 11 Sediment fences will be installed to provide further protection and retention of runoff from disturbed areas.
 These will be strategically placed along contours and will include overflow weirs to prevent both scour and failure of the devices.
 Earthen bunds/drains may be used as an alternative technique subject to an assessment of their suitability in relation to location and catchment characteristics.
-Compliant All active precincts Sediment fences have been generally installed in accordance with Erosion and Sediment Control Plans.
+Compliant All active precincts Sediment fences have generally been installed in accordance with ESC plans.
 PCEMP - ESC 12 High efficiency and traditional sediment basins will be installed on site to capture all runoff from disturbed areas throughout construction.
 Traditional sediment basins will be designed in accordance with the Manual for Erosion and Sediment Control (SCRC 2008) and will have a design rainfall depth of 77mm over a 5-day period.
 High efficiency basins will be designed to treat storm events 0.5 times the peak 1-year ARI discharge.
 All captured runoff shall be treated (flocculated) and discharged within 5 days of the cessation of the rain event.
-Compliant All active precincts High efficiency and traditional sediment basins have been installed as per the Erosion and Sediment Control Plans.
+Compliant All active precincts High efficiency and traditional sediment basins have been installed as per ESC plans.
 All high efficiency and traditional sediment basins have been designed and operated in accordance with the nominated requirements of the PCEMP in effect at the time the activity was undertaken.
-PCEMP - ESC 13 Regular monitoring of all erosion and sediment control measures will be undertaken by the Compliant All active precincts Construction Contractors complete environment checklists to record the effectiveness of erosion and sediment controls on a
+PCEMP - Regular monitoring of all erosion and sediment control measures will be undertaken by the Compliant All active precincts